Dental Fillings Vs Dental Crowns Q&A

-Thinking of getting fillings or crown?
+Thinking of getting fillings or crowns?
 Visit Beyond Dental & Implant Center and find out which treatment is right for you.
-Call us for more information or request an appointment online.
-We have convenient locations to serve you in Dallas TX, and Fort Worth TX!
+Contact us for more information or request an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Table of Contents:

 At Beyond Dental and Implant Center, we provide a variety of services to help you maintain excellent oral health.
 While some of our services are preventative, we mostly specialize in restorative procedures that address instances of tooth decay, periodontal disease, and trauma.
 Our restorations are designed to improve the aesthetics and function of your smile.
 The following information will help you discern the differences between our two most common restorations, fillings, and dental crowns.

 Most patients will need a dental filling at some point in their lives.
 Fillings are used to address minor to moderate instances of tooth decay, commonly known as cavities.
 We can determine if you are in need of a filling during your routine checkup.
 The procedure is minor and relatively straightforward.

 During the procedure, Dr. Cory Nguyen may begin by administering a local anesthetic to numb the area and eliminate any discomfort.
 Next, we will clean out the cavity and remove the decayed tooth material.
 Once the area is completely clean and dry, the filling is set into place.

 While metal fillings were normal in the past, most fillings these days are made with composite resin.
 Composite resin is a putty-like material that can be color-matched to the existing shade of your enamel (the outer layer of the tooth).
 Composite also bonds directly to the tooth, which allows you to maintain more of your healthy tooth structure.
 We use ultraviolet curing light to harden the composite and expedite the bonding process.